 To learn more about Squeeze Pages click here.

 Landing Pages are what you use to sell yourself, or your Agency.

 The better the relation of the information delivered to the information in the copy, the higher your conversion rate.
-You are giving people what they think they are getting.
-That makes you inherently more trustworthy.
+You are giving people exactly what they think they are getting which makes you inherently more trustworthy.

 This is very clearly illustrated when it comes to seller ads.
-There are two primary approaches here.
+There are a few primary approaches here.